reverseCode23932/Music-Player-Software-with-DRF-Server-Side/README.md

 # Music-Player-Software-with-DRF-Backend

-currently not client folder (working on it).
+currently no client folder (working on it).